grimmelm/ctech404/ctech402/module_5/M5_H5P_Functions-and-Variables/exercise_specs.md

 d.
 None of the above

-4. Whar is the value of y after this program finishes executing?
+4. What is the value of y after this program finishes executing?

 <pre>
 x =  2